maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

     200 X=0
     300 REM do other things

-This ultimately performs the same statements but can be much more difficult to understand, as the logical operator is the opposite of what the code is trying to accomplish, and line 300 may be farther down the program and thus hard to find visually.
+This ultimately performs the same actions, but can be much more difficult to understand as the logical operator is the opposite of what the code is trying to accomplish, and line 300 may be farther down the program and thus hard to find visually.

     10 IF AA=145 AND BB=1 THEN PRINT AA,BB